Quicksi-CLI/quicksi/CONTRIBUTING.md

 Works, you can see and test your template?

-- Last and Next step, do this require you updating the web-documentation?
+- Last and next step, does your update or fix require you updating the web-documentation?
 If so update the website documentation in order to make your new framework visible on quicksi web docs.
-See how [here]()
+See how [here](https://github.com/AnayoOleru/quicksi/blob/master/documents/README.md)

 See [Last Step](#Last-step)

-## Another starter with a different code or folder structure from the one that exist
+## Copy of an existing starter but with a different code or folder structure
-You have another code style or folder structure that has helped you really well and you want to add but there already exist a starter already but different code-structure?
+You have another code style or folder structure and you want to add but there already exist a starter with the same framework but different code-structure?
 No worries, you can go ahead and add.

-- create you new starter folder, leave it to be the same name as the previous starter if they using exactly the same tools.
+- create your new starter folder, leave it to be the same name as the previous starter if they using exactly the same tools.
 But note add a unique identity in front of it.
 Use `1x` count up.
 E.g; `react-js-2x`, this is if `react-js-1x` already exist.
 - Now test your template locally